Meet our Alumni

 The Woods Project is a nonprofit organization that prepares students for college and beyond by developing life and leadership skills through wilderness exploration and education.
 We achieve our goal through an after-school program, weekend outings and a 2-week summer trip.
 Our focus is on working with low-income students and we partner with many different schools in the Houston area.
 Go here to learn more.

-Students can participate in the after-school program and weekend programs at no cost.
+Students can participate in the after-school program free of cost.
+Weekend programs cost $15 in order to cover food and transportation.
 There is a cost associated with attending the summer program.
-Students on the Free/Reduced Lunch Program pay not more than $675 to attend the summer trip.
+Students from households earning 120% or less of the Area Median Income (AMI) are responsible for $700.
 Most of our schools offer fundraising opportunities to help offset the cost, and TWP has some ability to offer need-based scholarships, so the total amount you owe will depend on the school you attend.
 If the financial commitment is a concern to you and your family, please get in touch with your school TWP contact to explore fundraising opportunities.
-If you are not on the Free/Reduced Lunch program, please Contact Us for more information.
+If you would like more information on AMI, or have further questions, please Contact Us for more information.

 If you attend one of our partner schools, you just need to speak to the teacher or administrator in charge of The Woods Project at your school.
 Here is our list of recent and current school partners.
 If your school is not currently a partner, we recommend you talking with a teacher or an administrator about The Woods Project and having them Contact Us if they’re interested in participating.